dcos/demos/dcos-k8s-beer-demo/1.10/README.md

 Now you should be able to check beer at `http://127.0.0.1:8080`

-## Deploy Frontend App and Cloudflare Warp on Kubernetes
+## Deploy Frontend App and expose it via Cloudflare Warp on Kubernetes

 ### Frontend App

-To deploy Frontend App run (do not forget to replace there with your `domain_name`):
+To deploy Frontend App [chart](https://github.com/dcos-labs/charts/tree/master/stable/beer-service-web) (do not forget to replace there with your `domain_name`) run:
 ```bash
 helm upgrade --install beer --namespace beer dlc/beer-service-web \
   --set ingress.enabled="true",ingress.host="beer.mydomain.com"